History of football in England: Competitive, international and professional football (1871 to 1890)

 On 20 July 1871, in the offices of The Sportsman newspaper, the FA secretary Charles Alcock proposed to his committee that "it is desirable that a Challenge Cup should be established in connection with the Association for which all clubs belonging to the Association should be invited to compete".

 International football began in 1872 when the England national team traveled to Glasgow to play the Scotland national team in the first-ever official international match.
 It was played on 30 November 1872 at Hamilton Crescent, the West of Scotland Cricket Club's ground in the Partick area of Glasgow.
 It ended in a 0–0 draw and was watched by 4,000 spectators.

 Though English clubs employed professionals, the Scottish Football Association continued to forbid the practice.
 Consequently, many Scottish players migrated southward.
 At first the FA put residential restrictions in place to prevent this, but these were abandoned by 1889.
 Preston North End, the first English team to win the Championship and Cup "double", did so with a majority of their team being made up of Scottish players.
 In the first season, they went undefeated both in the league and the FA Cup, which led to them being known as "the invincibles."

-The wealthy miner Samuel Tyzack, who alongside and shipbuilder Robert Turnbull funded the now professional "team of all talents," often pretended to be a priest while scouting for players in Scotland, as Sunderland's recruitment policy in Scotland enraged many Scottish fans.
+The wealthy miner Samuel Tyzack, who alongside the shipbuilder Robert Turnbull funded the now professional "team of all talents," often pretended to be a priest while scouting for players in Scotland, as Sunderland's recruitment policy in Scotland enraged many Scottish fans.
 In fact, the whole Sunderland lineup in the 1895 World Championship was made from entirely Scottish players.

-Sunderlands's Roker Park was established in 1898 and planned by Archibald Leitch.
+Sunderland's Roker Park was established in 1898 and planned by Archibald Leitch.